 This is a mountain that stands at over 5400 ft, just 12 kms from Chiang Mai.
 From here, one can get the best view of Chiang Mai, and also visit the 13th Century old wats that portray unique architectural grandeur.

-Thailand is one of the best places to try snorkelling and scuba diving.
+Thailand is one of the best places to try snorkeling and scuba diving.
 Explore the marine and coral beauty as you spend your time underwater!

 Why should I volunteer in Thailand with Volunteering Solutions?